hefani/AI/Supervised Learning/classification/naive_bayes/README.md

-# locally-regression

-This project implements **Locally Weighted Linear Regression**, a non-parametric machine learning algorithm.
-LWR fits a model around each query point using a weighted subset of the data, making it especially effective for datasets with non-linear patterns.
+# Naive Bayes Spam Classifier

+This project implements a Naive Bayes classifier from scratch to detect spam emails based on their content.

 ---

 # Overview

-- Uses a **Gaussian kernel** to assign weights to training points based on distance to the query.
-- Fits a separate regression line for each query point using **weighted least squares**.
-- Visualizes how local regression adapts to varying data trends.
+- It uses probabilistic modeling with Laplace smoothing to classify emails as spam or non-spam (ham)
+- The vocabulary is enhanced using both the dataset and WordNet lexical database for better generalization
+- Text preprocessing using tokenization and vocabulary filtering witch Converts raw email text into a list of normalized words
+- Laplace smoothing to handle zero probabilities

 ---

+# DataSet

+spam_mail_classifier.csv : Contains emails
+The target variable is Label of the email (binary: "ham" = 0, "spam" = 1)

+---

 # Concepts Used

+- Natural Language Processing (NLP)
+- Probabilistic Models
-- Instance-based learning
+- Text Classification
-- Local vs global modeling
-- Matrix operations with NumPy
-- Gaussian weighting
+- Laplace Smoothing
-- Data visualization with Matplotlib
+- Tokenization and Vocabulary Filtering
+- Usage of external lexical databases (WordNet)

 ---

 # Files

-- `locally_weighted_regression.py` – Core LWR implementation
+- `NaiveBayes_lapace_smoothing.py` – Main implementation
-- `Salary_dataset.csv` – Sample dataset of salaries vs. years of experience
+- `spam_mail_classifier.csv.csv` – Sample dataset
-- `locally_weighted_Regression.png` – Output visualization
 - `README.md` – Project documentation

 ---